anaverul/Breakthrough/README.md

 ## How to use:

-* On the CLI: navigate to the directory containing Lab_B.py and type ```$python3 Lab_B.py -r 5 -c 4 -p 2```. r, c and p refer to the number of rows, columns, and piece rows in that order.
-Make sure to replace 5, 4 and 2 with integers of choice.
+* On the CLI: navigate to the directory containing Lab_B.py and type ```$python3 Lab_B.py -r 5 -c 2 -p 2```. r, c and p refer to the number of rows, columns, and piece rows in that order.
+Make sure to replace 5, 2 and 2 with integers of choice.

 ### example output:
 ```
-XXXX
-XXXX

-OOOO
-OOOO
+XX
+XX
+--
+OO
+OO

+Possible Moves for X:

+XX
+-X
+X-
+OO
+OO

+XX
+-X
+-X
+OO
+OO

+XX
+X-
+-X
+OO
+OO

+XX
+X-
+X-
+OO
+OO
 ```